 "I got brain damage from cirrhosis of the liver."

 Four months after being elected to Parliament, Halme’s life appeared ideal: he was enjoying political success, continued fame, and even contemplated a run for president.
 But the summer of 2003 would begin Halme’s inexorable plunge into darkness.
 It all began on the night of Thursday, Jul.
 3, 2003, when Halme combined heavy drinking with taking massive quantities of amphetamines.
 He was suspected by on-lookers of driving drunk to his apartment in Helsinki.
 When he arrived home, he and his wife Katja began an argument that would last into the early morning.
 At 7:00 AM on Jul.
 4, apartment residents heard the sound of a pistol firing in the Halmes’ apartment.
 Police would later confirm Tony had pulled the trigger; thankfully, no one was hit by the bullet.
-After the gunshot, the argument between Tony and Katja escalated, prompting the police to surround the couple’s apartment.
+After the gunshot, Tony and Katja’s argument escalated, prompting the police to surround the couple’s apartment.
 Eventually, an ambulance would arrive at 10:00 AM and haul Tony away to a hospital.

 While hospitalized, Halme slipped into a coma that would last three weeks.
 Halme’s election manager Veikko Vallin would speculate the lack of oxygen from the amphetamine and alcohol overdose caused permanent brain damage in Halme; Vallin said Halme was never the same afterward.

 The police investigated the incident, finding "an unmarked Parabellum military pistol, ammunition and thousands of pills and vials of drugs, including anabolic steroids" in Halme’s apartment, according to the Associated Press ("Lawmaker sentenced for gun and drug violations," 1/29/2004).
 Halme would be charged with six different crimes, including drunk driving, the illegal possession of imported drugs, amphetamine usage, and owning an unlicensed pistol; all but the drunk driving charge would stick.
 Halme faced a four-month prison sentence.
 Parliament discussed ousting him but opted not due to the lengthy procedural process.
 Halme’s subsequent legal appeals failed to overturn the sentence.